 Before endoscopy, the doctor should perform a physical exam and review the patient’s complete medical history, including all previous surgeries.

-The doctor should be informed about any allergies and the medications that are being used, especially medications that can affect bleeding, anticoagulants or antiplatelets.
+The doctor should be informed about any allergies and the medications being used, especially medications that can affect bleeding, anticoagulants, or antiplatelets.

 Types of endoscopy

-Endoscopes come in different shapes and lengths, each designed to look at different parts of the body.
+Endoscopes come in different shapes and lengths, each designed to look at different body parts.

-Most are thin, hollow, flexible tubes that have a light attached to them.
+Most are thin, hollow, flexible tubes with a light attached.

-Some also come with a small video camera attached that transmits images to a computer.
+Some also come with a small video camera that transmits images to a computer.

 Newer versions of endoscopes are small enough to be swallowed and send images wirelessly to a computer.

-Endoscopies are classified into categories, based on the area of the body they investigate.
+Endoscopies are classified based on the area of the body they investigate.